 You may think that winter is a time to put away your containers and forget about gardening.
 That's not true.
 Even though the weather might be cold outside, you can still create some eye-catching container gardens.

 First, start with a container that won't crack in the cold weather.
 Fiberglass, metal, concrete, or even hollow logs work well.
 Don't use ceramics, terracota, or thin plastic.
+(The containers in the picture would not work for really cold temperatures, but in Georgia, where I live, they're fine.)

 Choose plants and flowers that work well in colder weather.
 Some ideas for flowers include winter pansies, violas, hellebores, and my favorites, cabbage and flowering kale.
 The neat thing about the cabbage and kale is that the color intesifies, the colder it gets.
 If you look at the purple cabbage above, you see what I mean.